Mastocytosis; Maculopapular cutaneous mastocytosis; Diffuse cutaneous mastocystosis

 - Drinking hot liquids, eating spicy food

-- Medicines, such as aspirin or other NSAIDs, codeine, morphine, x-ray dye, some anesthesia medicines, alcohol
+- Medicines, such as aspirin or other NSAIDs, codeine, morphine, x-ray dye, some anesthesia medicines, and alcohol

 Urticaria pigmentosa is most common in children.
 It can also occur in adults.

 The main symptom is brownish patches on the skin.
 These patches contain cells called mastocytes.
 When mastocytes release the chemical histamine, the patches develop into hive-like bumps.
 Younger children may develop a blister that is filled with fluid if the bump is scratched.

 The face may also get red quickly.